Old Fashioned Poppy Seed or Coleslaw Dressing

 Instructions

-Place the first five ingredients in a blender in the order listed.
+Add lemon juice, vinegar, sugar, salt, and mustard to a blender in the order listed.
 Pulse and blend until smooth.
 (May need to stop and stir up from bottom.)

 Slowly, through the top of the blender, with the blender running, drizzle in the oil and blend until emulsified.